The 10 Best Thrift Shops in Virginia!

 Few shopping experiences are more satisfying than a day spent thrifting.
 Sorting through piles of old clothes, searching for incredible deals on designer items, or just finding a wonky piece of décor is elating.
 Whether you’re seeking a savvy deal or interested in saving a few bucks on last year’s trends, these 10 great thrift stores won’t disappoint.

-Second Chance Thrift in Virginia Beach has won The Virginian Pilot’s “Best Of” Contest for five years running.
+Second Chance Thrift in Virginia Beach has won The Virginian Pilot’s “Best Of” Contest for seven years running.
 Every Wednesday, seniors get 20 percent off and military, law enforcement, fire and EMT get 10 percent off their purchase every day.
 A portion of the proceeds goes to support the Virginia Beach SPCA.
 The store is huge, offering lightly used clothing, figurines, furniture, dishware, and more.
 Get a great deal and support a good cause while you do it.

 Glamour Magazine listed Thrift Store USA in Norfolk, Virginia, as one of the best thrift stores in America, and with 24,000 square-feet to sort through, there’s a good chance they’re right.
 Yahoo!
 And PRweb.com have also praised the store for their gigantic selection of furniture, vintage items, books, records, DVDs, knick-knacks, sporting equipment, kitchenware, clothes… everything and anything you might think of.
 Thrift Store USA captures the joy of thrifting as well as any store on this list and has tremendous untapped treasure waiting for you.